 What Treatments Are Available For the Flu and Cold Season?

 Basically, the flu, like any viral infection, must run its course.
 There is no quick cure.
 So, the goal of any therapy is to manage the symptoms and keep potentially serious complications at bay.
-There are medications that have been approved for use to fight the virus (amantadine-hydrochloride, and rimantadine-hydrochloride), but these are relatively new, and there are some serious side effects associated with them.
+There are medications approved for use to fight the virus (amantadine-hydrochloride, and rimantadine-hydrochloride), but these are relatively new, and there are some serious side effects associated with them.
 These include seizures, delirium, and hallucinations.
 Be very careful of these drugs if you are prone to seizures, have any psychiatric disorders, or kidney issues.

 Natural Preventatives for Flu and Cold | Green Flu Shot

 - Perform a digestive tract cleanse and keep your liver supported.
 Cleanse at the beginning of every season.

 - Include lots of healthy oils in your diet such as coconut oil, high-quality olive oil, flax seed oil, etc.

 - Eat 1-2 Cloves of Garlic Daily